 In November 2013, GASB issued Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date, an amendment of GASB 68, ("GASB 71").
 The objective of this Statement is to address an issue regarding application of the transition provisions of GASB 68.
 The issue relates to amounts associated with contributions, if any, made by a state or local government employer or non-employer contributing entity to a defined benefit pension plan after the measurement date of the government's beginning net pension liability.
-The provisions of GASB 68, i.e., effective for financial statements for periods beginning after June 15, 2014.
+The provisions of this Statement are required to be applied simultaneously with the provisions of GASB 68, i.e., effective for financial statements for periods beginning after June 15, 2014.